p3l1/cdio2mongo/README.md

 # cdio2mongo
-Scrapy spider to consume scraping results from [changedetection.io](https://github.com/dgtlmoon/changedetection.io) watches and save them into a MongoDB.
+[Scrapy](https://github.com/scrapy/scrapy) spider to consume watch results from a [changedetection.io](https://github.com/dgtlmoon/changedetection.io) instance and save them into a [MongoDB](https://www.mongodb.com/de-de).

 ## Usage

-Start the mongo database
+Start the Docker Compose stack with a mongo database and changedetection.io for testing.

 ```shell
 docker-compose up -d